shabin5785/Golang_notes/GO_1.md

 -A program may contain multiple declarat ions of the same name so long as each declarat ion is in a different lexic al block.

+-When the compiler encounters a reference to a name, it looks for a declarat ion, starting with the inner most enclosing lexic al block and working up to the universe block.
+If the compiler finds no declarat ion, it rep orts an ‘‘unde clared name’’ er ror.
+If a name is declared in both an outer blo ck and an inner blo ck, the inner declarat ion will be found first.
+In that cas e, the inner declarat ion is said to **shadow or hide** the outer one, mak ing it inaccessible